BlankParenthesis/PxlsNetworking/extensions/placement_statistics.md

 ## /users/{user_id}/stats
 ### GET
-Information on the placement statistics of the specified user.
+Gets the placement statistics for a user.
 #### Response
 ```typescript
 {